History of Preservation at the MSU Libraries

 In 1999, the Access and Preservation Division was created as part of a reorganization of the MSU Libraries and Jeanne Drewes was appointed head.
 The units making up this division included Binding Preparation, Collections Conservation, Collection Renewal as well as Preservation and Stacks Maintenance.

 Many changes have occurred since 1999.
-As of 2006, Peter Berg, Head of Special Collections and Associate Director of Libraries is the Acting Preservation Librarian.
-Units under Special Collections now include: Preservation, Conservation, Collection Renewal, and Stacks Maintenance.
+In 2006, Peter Berg, Head of Special Collections and Associate Director of Libraries became the Acting Preservation Librarian.
+Units under Special Collections then included: Preservation, Conservation, Collection Renewal, and Stacks Maintenance.

 In 2012, Eric Alstrom, head of the Wallace Conservation Lab, took over as Preservation Librarian and formed the Conservation and Preservation Unit, overseeing the operations of the Wallace Conservation Lab and Lab Annex, Preservation, Binding Preparation, and the Google Scanning Project.
 The unit also works with the Digital Information Division in the digitization of the Libraries' collections.